 In the later period of the Middle Ages, the castle was significantly expanded, especially on the eastern and northern sides.
 It probably took place at a time when defensive considerations ceased to be important, because the eastern wing was added on the outer side of the wall, in the area of the ditch.
 It had a three-room layout on the ground and first floor, traditional for the Middle Ages, with a large chamber in the middle and two smaller on sides.
 Another wing was built on the north side, in place of the supposed original entrance gate.
 Behind this wing there could be a courtyard of the outer bailey, although the auxiliary buildings were also to be located on the west side of the castle.

-Three cylindrical towers, fragments of the defensive wall and relics of the Tudor period building, survived to the present day.
-The whole is overgrown with vegetation and difficult to access due to its location on private property.
+Two cylindrical towers, fragments of the defensive wall preserved up to a height of 4 meters and relics of building from the Tudor period have survived to the present day.
+The latter, probably serving as a dovecote, is located several meters from the castle on the west side.
+The whole area is overgrown with vegetation and difficult to access due to its location on private property.

 Davis P.R., Forgotten Castles of Wales and the Marches, Eardisley 2021.

 Salter M., The castles of Gwent, Glamorgan & Gower, Malvern 2002.